multiverseweb/Dataverse/README.md

 > pip install -r installation/requirements.txt
 > ```

-III.
-Install MySQL if you don't have it already from [here](https://dev.mysql.com/downloads/installer/).
+V. Install MySQL if you don't have it already from [here](https://dev.mysql.com/downloads/installer/).

 > [!IMPORTANT]
 > Change the values of `DB_HOST`, `DB_USER` and `DB_PASSWORD` in [software/db_config.py](software/db_config.py) file according to your MySQL account.

-IV.
+VI.
 Run the application:

 > ```
 > python software/main.py